pmkruyen/dearscholar/readme.md

 |_survey.html       (app page containing the icons of, and links to the mandatory survey modules)
 |_surveyadhoc.html  (app page containing the icons of, and links to the additional survey modules)
 ```
 Files and folders that are market with an * consist of third-party code, and should not be modified.
-The file containing the settings and functions to enable push notificatins (```push.js```) is excluded from this public repro.
+The files containing the settings and functions to enable push notifications (```google-services.json``` and ```push.js```) are excluded from this public repro.

 ### res-folder
 This folder contains the app's icons and splash screens needed for both Android and iOS.